andrewrk/genesis/README.md

    - Undo/redo
    - Ability to edit multiple projects at once.
    - Support for N audio channels instead of hardcoded stereo
+ * Cross-platform.
+I will charge money for nonfree operating systems such as OS X and Windows.

 ## Contributing